.png)

 Orchestras and live music

 The five members of Exilio New Tango are confirmed for Bilbao Tango Festival 2026!
-They will play at the Teatro Serantes during the Final of the championship and there will also be the opportunity to see them playing in the street in different parts of Santurtzi on Thursday, Friday and Saturday in our tango-apero events.
+They will play at the Teatro Serantes during the Final of the championship and there will also be the opportunity to see them playing in the street (and dance) in different parts of Santurtzi on Thursday, Friday and Saturday in our free tango-apero events.

 Exilio Neo Tango is formed by five Argentinians, the singer Fernando Valsega, the bandoneon player Dario Polonara, Emiliano Roca on double bass, Martin Aravena on Violin and Cristian ‘poyo’ Moya on Piano.